-Although we advocate getting all of your nutritional goodness from food, sometimes it’s just not possible.
-The fast pace of modern life, ever-increasing stress levels, pollution, soil nutrient depletion, and toxin exposure – these are just some of the reasons why hitting each nutritional note every day can be challenging.
+Although we advocate getting all of your nutritional goodness from food, sometimes, it’s just not possible.
+The fast pace of modern life, ever-increasing daily demands, pollution, soil nutrient depletion, and toxin exposure are just some of the reasons why hitting each nutritional note every day can be challenging.

 And that’s where multivitamins come in.
-Multivitamins aren’t designed to surrogate healthy eating; rather, they simply act as an insurance policy to plug any nutritional gaps in your diet.
+Multivitamins aren’t designed to be a surrogate for healthy eating; they simply serve as a nutritional buffer to plug any gaps in your diet.

-But as our nutritional needs change throughout our lives, so too do the multivitamins we use.
-And for many people, taking an iron-free multivitamin is the most appropriate choice for their life stage and nutritional requirements, especially because, for some, taking additional iron might not be necessary.
+But as our nutritional needs change throughout our lives, so too do the multivitamins we take.
+And for many people, supplementing with an iron-free multivitamin is the most appropriate choice for their life stage and nutritional requirements, especially because, for some, taking additional iron might not be necessary.

 What happens if I take too much iron?

-With that in mind, here are some of the reasons why you may consider choosing an iron-free multivitamin formula.
+Taking more iron than required can lead to digestive imbalances and cause discomfort, so it’s important to stay within the recommended guidelines.
+With that in mind, here are some of the reasons why you may consider choosing an iron-free multivitamin.